dotnet/docs-aspire/docs/deployment/k8s-deployment.md

 ## Initializing Aspirate

-Aspirate requires three settings in the project file for the Aspire AppHost project:
+Aspirate takes three settings from the project file for the Aspire AppHost project:

 - **ContainerRegistry.** This is the location of a Docker image registry.
 Aspirate will store the images it creates in this registry and deploy to the Kuberbetes cluster from there.
 - **ContainerTag.** This tag will be added to the Docker images Aspirate creates.